Anthony Janszoon van Salee

-Anthony Janszoon van Salee (1607–1676) was an original settler of and prominent landholder, merchant, and creditor in New Netherland.
-Van Salee, commonly known as Anthony the Turk, is believed to have been the son of Jan Janszoon, a Dutch pirate captain who lead the Salé Rovers after his capture by Barbary corsairs.
+Anthony Janszoon van Salee (1607–1676) was an original settler of and prominent landholder, merchant, and creditor in New Netherland, a 17th-century colonial province of the Dutch Republic located on the East Coast of what is now the United States of America.
+Van Salee, commonly known as Anthony the Turk, is believed to have been the son of Jan Janszoon, a Dutch pirate captain who led the Salé Rovers after his capture by Barbary corsairs.

 Van Salee and his first wife Grietse were the subject of considerable scandal and litigation in New Amsterdam, leading to his role in the establishment of Gravesend and New Utrecht, as well as other settlements on Long Island.

-His mother Margarita was of Moorish background from Spain, and his father converted to Islam upon his capture.
-Van Salee is recorded as owning a Quran, and was possibly a Muslim himself; if so he may have been the first free Muslim American settler.
-He may also have had African or Middle Eastern heritage through his mother—while Anthony's line married into white families (with Vanderbilt and other patrician descendants), his apparent brother Abraham's line married into black families.
+His father had converted to Islam upon his capture by Barbary pirates.
+It's unknown if Van Salee was as Muslim himself; if so he may have been the first free Muslim settler in the land that would later become the United States.
+He was recorded as owning a Quran but this may have been an heirloom from his father.
+He may also have had North African or Middle Eastern heritage through his mother—while Anthony's line married into European families (with Vanderbilt and other patrician descendants).

 Early life

-Anthony Janszoon van Salee was Jan Janszoon's fourth child, born in 1607 in Cartagena, Spain, as the second child of his second wife, Margarita, a Moorish woman.
+Anthony Janszoon van Salee, Jan Janszoon's fourth child, was born in 1607 in Cartagena, Spain, as the second child of his second wife, Margarita, possibly a Moorish Morisco woman.
 Anthony was born only two years before the Expulsion of the Moriscos from Spain, which would have affected many people in his mother's community.

-His father Janszoon is believed to have been captured in 1618 by one of the Moorish states on the Barbary Coast.
+His father Janszoon is believed to have been captured in 1618 by corsairs from Algiers on the Barbary Coast.
 He "turned Turk" and led the Salé Rovers from 1619, uniting with a pre-expulsion settlement of Moriscos based in that Moroccan city.
-Known as Admiral Murat Reis, in 1624 his position as governor was acknowledged by Zidan Abu Maali, a de facto recognition of the Republic of Salé city-state.
-In 1627, the Van Salee family and its operations moved to Algiers.
+Known as Admiral Murat Reis, in 1624 his position as governor was acknowledged by Zidan Abu Maali, a de facto recognition of the Republic of Salé city-state founded by Algerines as an outpost on the Atlantic ocean.

 Van Salee was living near the harbor in Amsterdam when he obtained a marriage license on December 15, 1629, to marry Grietse Reyniers, a 27-year-old German native, two days before his ship left for the New World.
 In 1630, at the age of 22, Van Salee arrived with his wife in New Netherlands, as a colonist of the Dutch West India Company.